EminaIBU/bdt-comparing-different-bdt-approaches/README.md

 #### Apache Spark
 `Apache Spark`, on the other hand, is a powerful, open-source cluster computing framework that offers in-memory data processing capabilities, enabling faster data analytics.\
 We will use `pyspark` library to implement this in Python

+#### Apache Spark
+`Dask` is a parallel computing library in Python that facilitates scalable and flexible processing of larger-than-memory datasets through dynamic task scheduling and coordination.

 #### Python's native counting method
 In contrast, Python's native counting method relies on traditional loops and data structures for item enumeration.